 12 Ways to Get Lucky this Chinese New Year

 We could all use more luck in our lives.
-And with the Year of the Rooster right around the corner, now’s the perfect time to up the good fortune ante.
-Here are 12 Lunar New Year dos and don'ts to get you started.
+And with the Lunar New Year right around the corner, now’s the perfect time to up the good fortune ante.
+Here are 12 dos and don'ts to get you started.

 DO: Clean the house

 But before New Year’s Day.
 Any cleaning done on New Year’s Day washes away good luck.
 Until then clean to your heart’s content.
 Doing so will rid your house of any huiqi, or inauspicious breaths, collected over the year.